zsoltszabo/node-uglifier/README.md

 Also at the moment obviously it cannot handle dynamic module loading.
 You will get warnings for those.

 I like programing in high level interpreted languages but I hate filthy thieves, blackhat hackers.
 They can steal the fruit of your hard work in just a fraction of the time of that it took you to create it.
-If you have any idea, contribution how to protect a full NodeJS app even better, obfuscate it better just contact me, commit to Github for creds:).
+If you have an idea, contribution how to protect a full NodeJS app even better, obfuscate it better just contact me, commit to Github for creds:).
 I would like to make this project a one stop shop for NodeJs project protection.

+Compile coffee sources:
+coffee -m -wco lib_compiled src

+To run unit tests, after installing nodeunit... nodeunit lib_compiled\test\unitTest.js
+If you change the code you probably need to change IS_RE_CREATE_TEST_FILES=false to true in the unitTest.js, to not check the new output against the outdated output format.

 It is tested on Windows if you find problems on Linux please contact me.

 Change log
 --------
+0.3.2-0.3.3 Documentation tidy up
+0.3.1 Small coffee file bug fix in npm version
 0.3.0 Handles require JSON files by changing the source to be correct JS syntax.

 0.2.5 Life safer new feature: Export all your dependencies including source files to a new folder